teighanmiller/HorizonZeroDawn_RAG/README.md

    - Dense vector search (embeddings) + BM25 for hybrid search
    - Retrieved documents are re-ranked before being passed to the LLM
-   - Prompt is dynamically constructed with retrieved evidence
+   - Prompt is dynamically constructed with retrieved evidence.
+It is also reworded by an LLM before querying for the actual answer.

 4. **Evaluation**